1089th F1 GRAND PRIX | 78th BRITISH GRAND PRIX | 58th GRAND PRIX AT SILVERSTONE

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-Like last year there will be two DRS zones there will be at the 2023 British Grand Prix.
-The activation zones are on the Wellington and Hangar Straights.
+It’s yet to be announced how many DRS zones there will be at the 2025 British Grand Prix.
+There are usually two activation zones – on the Wellington and Hangar Straights.

 SILVERSTONE TRACK GUIDE